 The legacy of the Mosque-of-Al-Refaie

-A mosque which was completed by the Hungarian Pasha Hertz
+A mosque that was completed by the Hungarian Pasha Hertz

 Due to political turmoils, the Mosque-of-Al-Refaie was completed in two phases.
 The original architect of the mosque, Hussein Fahri Pasha died during the first phase of construction and the work which began in 1869 was put to a halt when Khedive Ismail Pasha of Egypt was abdicated in 1880.
-The main person behind the construction, Khoshiar Hanem herself died in 1885 and the work of Mosque-of-Al-Refaie did not resume until 1905 when the then current Khedive ordered its completion.
-He recruited the Hungarian architect Max Herz as the supervisor and in a very ironic way, the original dream of Khoshiar to mingle the ancient with modern did actually come true.
-Thus after 43 years since the beginning of the construction, Mosque-of-Al-Refaie was opened for public on a Friday in 1912.
+The main person behind the construction, Khoshiar Hanem herself died in 1885 and the work of Mosque-of-Al-Refaie did not resume until 1905 when the then-current Khedive ordered its completion.
+He recruited the Hungarian architect Max Herz as the supervisor and in a very ironic way, the original dream of Khoshiar to mingle the ancient with the modern did actually come true.
+Thus after 43 years after the beginning of the construction, Mosque-of-Al-Refaie was opened to the public on a Friday in 1912.

 The subdued stunning interiors